-Nearly two decades later Pete released an official bootleg of the complete second show on CD as part of an ongoing series via his website, and it’s worth the bucks if you can still find it.
+Nearly two decades later Pete released an official bootleg of the complete second show on CD as part of an ongoing series via his website, after which it went out of print, only to be revived two decades after that as part of a box set.
+It’s still an essential listen.
 For starters, the album’s original ten tracks work much better in this context.
 There are a few more trad jazz and R&B covers—including “Harlem Shuffle”, before the Stones got their mitts on it—and Pete even turns the microphone over for two songs to special guest David Gilmour, who sings his own “Blue Light” and “Love On The Air”, which Pete co-wrote.
 (Granted, he also lets Rabbit Bundrick do a song of his own, but you can always skip that one.)
 Gilmour’s on fire for duration of the show, making this essential for Floydheads too.

 The Deep End performed on just one more occasion—the MIDEM music conference in the south of France a few months after the Brixton shows, and originally broadcast on the German Rockpalast TV show.
 The Eagle Rock label put out Face The Face, a combination CD and DVD set of the performance some three decades later, with a shorter setlist including three songs not performed at Brixton.
 Unfortunately, “Hiding Out” is driven by a primitive computer, “Rough Boys” is missing the electric fire of the studio version, and he forgets several words in “Slit Skirts”.
 The band doesn’t seem as tight, and Pete even seems like he’d less than thrilled to be on the stage.
 But when it gels, it gels well, and more so with the video counterpart.